-Join Michael Lehman for an in-depth discussion in this video Understanding a typical IoT device, part of Programming the Internet of Things with Android.
+Join Michael Lehman for an in-depth discussion in this video Understanding a typical IoT device, part of Android App Development: Internet of Things.

 - Alright, before we roll up our sleeves and actually start writing some code, we're going to take a look at things in one more viewpoint, and that's the point of view of composing a thing.
 What would you have to do to actually put a thing together?
 What are the considerations?
 By 2018, according to Business Insider estimates, the number of IoT devices will expand from 1.9 billion to 9 billion devices, roughly equal to the number of smart phones, smart TVs, tablets, wearable computers, and PCs combined.
 This is a big deal.
 This is why you care about the Internet of things because it's going to even be bigger than smart phones.